A General Framework for the Semantics of Type Theory: Internal Languages

 \subsection{Type Theory Generated by a Theory}

-As a theory \(\theory\) over a type theory \(\tth\) consists of types and terms, we can obtain another type theory \({\tth}[\theory]\) by adjoining to \(\tth\) the types of \(\theory\) as type constructors and the terms of \(\theory\) as term constructors.
+Given a theory \(\theory\) over a type theory \(\tth\), we obtain another type theory \({\tth}[\theory]\) by adjoining to \(\tth\) the constants of \(\theory\) as inference rules with no premises.
 To make it precise, we will show that, for an object \(\obj \in \tth\), the slice category \(\tth/\obj\) is the type theory obtained from \(\tth\) by freely adjoining a global section of \(\obj\) (\cref{prop:indeterminate-on-lf-category}).
 Then the type theory \({\tth}[\theory]\) is defined to be a suitable filtered pseudo-colimit of slices \(\tth/\obj\).

 \begin{lemma} Let \(\cat\) be a small cartesian category and \(\theory : \cat \to \Set\) a functor.
-Then \(\theory\) is cartesian if and only if its category of elements \(\int_{\cat}\theory\) is cofiltered. \end{lemma} \begin{proof} The proof can be found, for instance, in \textcite[Section VII.6]{maclane1992sheaves}. \end{proof}
+Then \(\theory\) is cartesian if and only if its category of elements \(\int_{\cat}\theory\) is cofiltered. \end{lemma} \begin{proof} The proof can be found, for instance, in \parencite[Section VII.6]{maclane1992sheaves}. \end{proof}

 \begin{definition} Let \(\theory\) be a theory over a type theory \(\tth\).
-We define a type theory \({\tth}[\theory]\) to be the filtered pseudo-colimit of the pseudo-functor
+We define a type theory \({\tth}[\theory]\) to be the filtered pseudo-colimit of the composite pseudo-functor

 \end{definition}

 By definition, an object of \({\tth}[\theory]\) is a triple \((\obj, \cst, \arr)\) consisting of an object \(\obj \in \tth\), an element \(\cst \in \theory(\obj)\) and an object \(\arr \in \tth/\obj\).
 We think of an object \(\obj \in \tth\) as an object of \({\tth}[\theory]\) via the inclusion \(\obj \mapsto (1, {*}, \obj)\), where \({*}\) is the unique element of \(\theory(1)\).